-Version 23 ×
+Version 8

 Comment Up to 512 characters

 One comment per version.
 Anyone can update the comment.
 Maximum length is 512 characters.

 SAVE CANCEL

 - 5. In the Comment field, type a meaningful comment for the version. - 6.
 Click Save.
-The version comment icon appears below the service's version number with a truncated version of the comment.
+The truncated version of the comment appears where the Add comment link used to be.